 In order to qualify for a business OIC, the financials also have to make sense.
 This means the business could not pay back the amounts due based on their income and expenses within the Collection Statute Expiration Date.
 Here are some things the IRS will look at regarding the business income and expenses:

-- If company officers receiving large sums for compensation while they are responsible for the tax debt, the IRS is less likely to accept a business offer in compromise.
+- If company officers receive large sums for compensation while they are responsible for the tax debt, the IRS is less likely to accept a business offer in compromise.

 - If the business can sell assets to satisfy the debt an offer in compromise acceptance is unlikely.
 Exceptions can apply to this rule.
 The IRS would probably not require a mechanic to sell their tools or a gardener to sell their truck.